axllent/bwlog/README.md

 ### Cross compiling

-I haven't had much luck cross compiling as `mattn/go-sqlite3` is a CGO enabled package, so requires a valid `gcc` compiler for that required platform/architecture installed.
+I haven't had much luck cross-compiling as `mattn/go-sqlite3` is a CGO enabled package, so requires a valid `gcc` compiler for that required platform/architecture installed.
 I'm sure there are ways of doing it, but I gave up.

+## TODOs

+There are some other things I'd like to do at some stage if I ever get inspired:

+- Switch to vue.js
+- HTTP compression (gzip), possibly minify css/js
+- Optional basic auth